tru0067/GTFO-VanillaReloaded/README.md

 ### Knife

+*The Knife already has an interesting niche as an unrivaled melee in to smaller enemies.
+The only change we have made is to increase its backstab multiplier, to give the weapon something to aim for when enemies have their heads broken.
+This noticeably improves its matchup into Giants, though making use of its new multiplier is extremely risky.*

+-   Charged backstab multiplier: 1.0 -> 1.5

 ### Bat

 *The Bat is a well-rounded melee, however it is largely overshadowed by the Sledgehammer.
 While the Sledgehammer's nerfs will let it shine as the melee with the highest stagger ability, we decided to additionally increase its light damage, to truly let its light attack shine.*